Download Our Summer Menu Collection

 Cucuron Market #Cucuron #Luberon #TastesofProvence

-Market day is an event, a party atmosphere where people and products unite around the l’etang (pond).
-If you plan on staying for lunch, it is best to make a reservation, some restaurants like la Petite Table fill weeks in advance.
+The market day feels like a party atmosphere where people and products unite around the l’etang (pond).
+If you plan on staying for lunch, it is best to make a reservation.
+Some restaurants like la Petite Table fill weeks in advance.

 Cucuron Market #Cucuron #Luberon #TastesofProvence